kaizhudda/react-redux-webpack-boilerplate/README.md

 #### Development Features
 * [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) A blazing fast local development server, with hot reloading
-* [React Hot Loader](https://github.com/gaearon/react-hot-loader) ability to modify react components in real time, without reloading the page, and without losing component state when using webpack dev server
+* React Hot Loader gives the ability to modify react components in real time, without reloading the page, and without losing component state when using webpack dev server
 * [Redux Dev Tools](https://github.com/gaearon/redux-devtools) to easily navigate your redux store tree and see actions and their effects, live.
 * [ESLint](http://eslint.org) to maintain a consistent code style throughout your application
 <!-- * [font-awesome-webpack](https://github.com/gowravshekar/font-awesome-webpack) to customize Bootstrap and FontAwesome -->